City & Guilds 2382- 18 18th Edition Training Course

 All students on this course will gain access to our online learning portal.
 If any amendments to the 18th edition are published, we will update the details in the learning portal giving you direct access to the most up to date information.
 There is no need to re-take or update your qualification for new amendments.

-City & Guilds 2382- 18 18th Edition Training course also forms part of the IET Centre of Excellence due to the quality of our training provision.
+City & Guilds 2382- 18 18th Edition Training course also forms part of the IET Center of Excellence due to the quality of our training provision.

 When will the 18th Edition of BS 7671 be published?